ryanatkn/gro/src/docs/philosophy.md

     this is part of the "taking responsibility" in the prior point
   - be smart about taking on dependencies versus re-implementing;
-    Gro and Felt lean more towards re-invention but draw a bright line around TypeScript, Svelte, Rollup, esbuild,
+    Gro and Felt lean more towards re-invention but draw a bright line around TypeScript, Svelte, SvelteKit, Rollup, esbuild,
-    any of [@lukeed](https://github.com/lukeed)'s modules, and many other technologies, saying "this is the dependency we're standardizing on" (this _sometimes_ forces choices on users;
+    any of @lukeed's modules, and many other technologies, saying "this is the dependency we're standardizing on" (this _sometimes_ forces choices on users;
     prefer options when elegant but beware compromising important qualities for flexibility)